 Exercise as stress-management strategy is easier said than done, so here are some tips that have helped many health-seekers to start and stick with exercise programs:

 - Begin slowly.
-If you are not accustomed to exercising, start out with ten to fifteen minutes twice a week and build up from there.
+If you are not accustomed to exercising, start out with 10 to 15 minutes twice a week and build up from there.

 - Snag a workout partner — there's nothing like the motivation of another sweaty, panting humanoid to keep you going.